7Rajesh/Institutional-Semantic-Search-and-RAG-System/README.md

 ...
 ```

-For PDF/HTML, or to override the guess, add a sidecar `yourfile.pdf.meta.json`:
+For PDFs and HTML, add a sidecar file instead — `yourfile.pdf.meta.json`:

 ```json
 {"category": "academic", "audience": "staff", "effective": "2024-07-01"}
 ```

-Files sharing a base name that differ by a date or version (`regs_2021.txt`, `regs_2024.txt`, `regs_v2.pdf`) are grouped into one family; the notebook/service treats the one with the latest `effective` date as current and hides the rest by default (`include_superseded=True` brings them back).

-The bundled sample documents are **synthetic** — replace them before drawing any real conclusions. `WRITE_SAMPLES`-style logic isn't in this version: real files simply take priority over `sample_*` files whenever both exist in a folder.

-## Evaluate and calibrate
+Real files always take priority over the bundled `sample_*` files, so you don't need to delete the samples by hand — just add your own documents and they'll be used instead.

+The sample documents are made up for testing.
+Every number and rule in them is invented, so don't treat them as real policy.

+## Checking retrieval quality

-`eval/eval_set.json` holds labelled questions (`contains` = a phrase the right passage must have) and a list of out-of-scope questions. `isearch eval` reports:
-- Recall@5 and MRR for BM25-only, dense-only, hybrid, and hybrid+rerank
+`eval/eval_set.json` has labelled questions (a phrase the right passage should contain) plus a handful of out-of-scope ones. `isearch eval` reports recall@5 and MRR for BM25-only, dense-only, hybrid, and hybrid+rerank, an end-to-end answer hit rate, and a suggested relevance threshold based on the gap between in-scope and out-of-scope scores.
-- End-to-end answer hit rate and abstention correctness (extractive mode, so it doesn't depend on Ollama)
-- A suggested `RELEVANCE_THRESHOLD` from the gap between in-scope and out-of-scope reranker scores

-Replace the sample questions with 20–50 real ones from your users once real documents are loaded, and re-run.
+The sample eval set is small and will look artificially perfect.
+Swap in 20–50 real questions once real documents are loaded and re-run before trusting the numbers.

-## Run the tests
+## Tests

 ```bash
 pytest
 ```

-The suite injects small deterministic stand-ins for the embedding and reranker models (`tests/conftest.py`) so it runs in seconds without downloading anything, plus a scriptable fake Ollama client to exercise the LLM/verifier/fallback paths.
-It covers chunking edge cases (headings, overlap, a single 500-word sentence), PDF/HTML ingestion (running headers stripped, scanned PDFs skipped not crashed, nav/script stripped, tables kept), the full agent loop (abstain, widen, rewrite, role filtering, version filtering, conversation memory), the verifier (rejects a right-looking-but-wrong number like "week 12" when the evidence says "week 8" but mentions 12 elsewhere), and every API endpoint.
+The suite swaps in small deterministic stand-ins for the embedding and reranker models, so it doesn't need a GPU or a download to run.
+It covers chunking edge cases, PDF and HTML ingestion, the full agent loop (abstaining, widening, rewriting, role and version filtering, conversation memory), the verifier, and the API endpoints.

-## Known limits
+## Known limitations

-- **Scanned PDFs** have no text layer and are skipped; run OCR (e.g. `ocrmypdf`) first.
+- Scanned PDFs have no text layer and get skipped, not crashed on.
+Run them through OCR first.
-- **The verifier checks digits, not spelled-out numbers.** "Thirty days" passes the number check even if wrong; the optional LLM cross-check catches some of these.
+- The verifier checks digits, not words, so "thirty days" would slip past even if the source says something else.
+The optional LLM cross-check catches some of this but not all of it.
-- **Multi-part questions** ("what's the fee and the deadline?") get one retrieval pass; splitting into sub-questions is a natural next step.
+- A question with two parts ("what's the fee and the deadline?") only gets one retrieval pass.
+Splitting it into sub-questions would be the natural next step.
-- **Large corpora**: swap `IndexFlatIP` for `IndexHNSWFlat` in `index.py` past roughly 100k chunks.
+- Past roughly 100k chunks, swap `IndexFlatIP` for `IndexHNSWFlat` in `index.py`.
-- I could not reach Hugging Face from the environment I built this in, so `sentence-transformers` and Ollama were exercised only through the fixtures in `tests/conftest.py`, not the real models.
-Run `isearch eval` yourself after installing to confirm real-world retrieval quality and to calibrate `RELEVANCE_THRESHOLD`.
+- I built and tested this without access to Hugging Face or a real Ollama instance, so the retrieval quality numbers above are unverified.
+Run `isearch eval` yourself after installing before relying on the threshold it picks.